powahtwo/pyethonOS/README.md

 ## update 1.2.1
 made the ui cooler :D
 # update 1.3
 the largest update yet, added time and logo. you can now save notepad as .txt
+# added a lot of easter eggs
+fixed bug where notepad would literally save the word "save" instead of everything else commands can now output color text (im so happy :D)